 On-site

 Football

 Rugby

 Table tennis

 Trampolining

 Badminton

 Basketball

 Tennis

 Athletics

 Ultimate frisbee

 Short tennis

-American Football
+Health related fitness

-Fitness Suite
+Boxing

 Netball

 Examination subjects in PE include GCSE PE and the BTEC level 2 Award; these are offered as options to students.
 In KS5 students are offered A level PE or the BTEC National Level 3 in Sport.
-The Higher Sports Leaders Award is also a popular course giving vocational experience to potential coaches and leaders.
-We have strong links with our feeder primary schools and have a strong presence at Festivals and school PE lessons with our HSLA students.

 Extra curricular sport is extensive and varied.
 The school participates in a range of sports at a competitive level, entering District, County and National Cups.
 We also run an annual netball tour where our teams compete against other schools and clubs in Shropshire.
-We currently compete in football, rugby, gymnastics, trampolining, netball, basketball, athletics, rounders and cricket.
+We currently compete in football, rugby, trampolining, netball, basketball, athletics, rounders and cricket.

-Charles Darwin School has many successes especially in football and rugby where our teams regularly feature as District and County Cup winners.
+Charles Darwin School has many successes especially in football and netball where our teams regularly feature as District and County Cup winners.
 Students are regularly selected to represent Bromley District and Kent County Associations and the school boasts a tradition of National representatives and champions across a range of sports.
 We have many club links which allows external coaches to work with the students in sports which we do not always offer on the curriculum, for example Petts Wood Ladies Football Club, Boxing4Schools, Revolve Trampolining Club, Cudham Cricket Club and Parkhouse Rugby Club.